Taking Care of Your Safety During COVID-19

 - Visitors to residential facilities

-- All visitor to all facilities (Patients with appointments are only allowed in our facilities)
+- All visitors to all facilities (Only patients with appointments are allowed in our facilities)

 We have made the following OPERATIONAL changes:

 - Tele-health appointments available for all programs (in almost all cases)

 - Quarantine guidelines for any employee travel, or to account for any type of employee illness in accordance with CDC recommendations